-- Identify the person making the complaint (the complainant) including name, address, phone number and email address - Identify the VESPIIA Member against whom the complaint is brought (the respondent) - Describe the conduct at issue - Cite the relevant provision(s) of the Code of Professional Conduct - Explain the reasons that the conduct is thought to breach the Code - Include all relevant documentation the complainant has available - Contain all relevant information with the initial submission as more information will not be accepted unless VESPIIA or the Panel request it from the complainant - Include a declaration of any relationship or interest the complainant has with VESPIIA or the respondent - State the nature of your interest in the matter of the complaint (e.g. if you are an objector to a program, or a customer of a Member, etc.)
+- Identify the person making the complaint (the complainant) including name, address, phone number and email address - Identify the VESPIIA Member against whom the complaint is brought (the respondent) - · Describe the conduct at issue - Cite the relevant provision(s) of the Code of Professional Conduct - Explain the reasons that the conduct is thought to breach the Code - Include all relevant documentation the complainant has available - Contain all relevant information with the initial submission as more information will not be accepted unless VESPIIA or the Panel request it from the complainant - Include a declaration of any relationship or interest the complainant has with VESPIIA or the respondent - State the nature of your interest in the matter of the complaint (e.g. if you are an objector to a development, or a customer of a Member, etc.)

-A complaint must be in writing (complaint form is available via www.vespiia.org) and submitted via the online form or hard copy sent to:
+A complaint must be in writing (complaint form available here) and submitted via the online form or hard copy sent to:

-EMAIL: ceo@vespiia.org
+Email: ceo@vespiia.org

-POST: Chief Executive Officer
+Postal address: Chief Executive Officer